Nominated for a Create In Fife Award 2013

 Angels Award as 'the show must go on' It did and Sophy did not miss one show during our run.
-She has now fully recovered and has returned to her dance studies and currently taking time out Down Under.
+She has now fully recovered and has successfully returned to her dance studies and currently taking time out Down Under.

 Kingdom Theatre Company was formed in 2012 with charitable aims in arts and culture by John Murray, Lorraine Brown and Tony Delicata.
 We promote new writing and offer work experience with public performances to student learners throughout the year but with a concentration on the Edinburgh Fringe, the largest festival in the world.
 Associates joining them to realise the ambitious productions include Kieran McCrudden, Ryan Buchanan, Neil McCallum and Martin Butler bringing years of theatre experience with them.
 In 2014 student Callum Farrell joined the company (and earned a college place in Glasgow) as did Lizzie Gerrie in 2015 (now graduated with HND in Technical Theatre).